d2s/Documentation/_posts/2018-01-01-plansnapshots.md

 ### Snapshots to keep

+All snapshots to keep are tagged:
+- `this week`
-All snapshots to keep are tagged `this week`, `Day this month` or `last Day month`. `Day` is selectable in user configuration and one of seven Days.
+- `Day this month`
+- `last Day month`.

+`Day` is selectable in user configuration and one of seven Days.

 ### This week and month: